tudorpintea999/kailua/book/src/introduction.md

 **Whale** attackers can overwhelm honest parties in a dispute resolution mechanism by using multiple identities to flood the system with disputes.
-In fault proving schemes where a defender has to issue a timely response on-chain to every dispute, the costs borne by the defender to continuously participate in all open disputes until they are resolved can be overwhelming, leading to some faults slipping through.
+In fault-proving schemes where a defender has to issue a timely response on-chain to every dispute, the costs borne by the defender to continuously participate in all open disputes until they are resolved can be overwhelming, leading to some faults slipping through.